han-yaeger/yaeger-tutorial/docs/interaction-with-hitboxes.md

-![Edit](images/edit.png) Create the class `SwordFishSprite` that extends `SpriteEntity` and place it in the package `com.github.hanyaeger.tutorial.entities.swordfish` in the following way:
+![Edit](images/edit.png) Create the class `SwordFishSprite` that extends `SpriteEntity` and place it in the package `com.github.hanyaeger.FishingSimulator.entities.swordfish` in the following way:

 ```java
 public class SwordfishSprite extends SpriteEntity {